systemctl status wazuh-manager

 Troubleshooting

-This section collects common installation or usage issues on the Wazuh dashboard, and some basic steps to solve them.
+This section highlights common installation or usage issues on the Wazuh dashboard, and some basic steps to solve them.

-This issue means that your Wazuh API might be unavailable.
-Check the status of the Wazuh manager to check if the service is active:
+This issue means that your Wazuh server API might be unavailable.
+Check the status of the Wazuh manager to see if the service is active:

 # systemctl status wazuh-manager